Abhayparashar31/JustCode.com/README.md

 # JustCode.com
 web design of a course offering website..

-### Anyone who want's to you use it and wants to further modify it can simply fort it
+### Anyone can use it and also modify it according to their choice